DevExpress-Examples/maui-demo-app/Readme.md

 ![DevExpress Mobile UI for .NET MAUI](./Images/OverviewDemo.png)

-The **DevExpress Mobile UI for .NET MAUI** and **Xamarin.Forms** is available free of charge.
+The **DevExpress Mobile UI for .NET MAUI** and **Xamarin.Forms** are available free of charge.
 To learn more about our offer and to reserve your copy, visit [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/xamarin-free).

 ## Requirements